northwind122/Lavian_et_al_2025/README.md

 4. Navigate to the desired analysis folder and open the relevant notebook.
 For example, to generate the plots presented in Figure 1C of the paper, go to the folder "visual motion" and run notebook "Fig 1c_d_e tuning to visual motion.ipynb".

+Note: all code used for analysis in this paper is provided.
+However, notebooks provided in the pre-processing and morphing folders will not run without raw data files which are not provided due to their large size.
+All other notebooks could be run using the provided processed data.

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.